Moving towards independent living can be scary for young people, especially those leaving care.

 - getting contents insurance to protect your possessions

 - a housing crisis, including helping if you're threatened with losing your tenancy, or if you have lost it.
+You will also have access to the specialist housing adviser in the 16+ Service.

 See some of the different housing options below.